 Nevada Residents Convicted of Participating in Sophisticated Wire Fraud Conspiracy That Targeted Elderly Victims in Western Pennsylvania and Elsewhere

-Judge Schwab scheduled sentencing for Sept.
-12, 2023.
-The law provides for a total sentence of 20 years in prison, a fine of $250,000, or both, for each of the seven wire fraud counts, and a sentence of three years in prison, a fine of $250,000, or both, for each of the four counts of filing false tax returns.
-Under the Federal Sentencing Guidelines, the actual sentence imposed is based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.
+With respect to Charles and Botti, the law provides for a maximum total sentence of 65 years in prison, a fine of $1,000,000 or both.
+With respect to Foster and Dayton, the law provides for a maximum total sentence of 45 years in prison, a fine of $750,000 or both.
+Finally, with respect to McClelland, the law provides for a maximum total sentence of 25 years in prison, a fine of $500,000 or both.
+Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendants.

 Assistant United States Attorney Shardul S. Desai is prosecuting this case on behalf of the government.